WPP-Public/Potato-ACE/scripts/new-comp-template/README.md

 This event should be dispatched to <!-- TODO: Describe what the event causes the instance to do -->.
 The event name is available as  <!-- TODO: Replace <EVENT-NAME> with correct value -->`EVENTS.IN.<EVENT-NAME>`

 <!-- TODO: If detail property used add the following and describe each of its properties -->
-and its `detail` object should be composed as follows:
+and its `detail` property should be composed as follows:

 ```js
 'detail': {